 Role of the group

-The ELC is responsible for developing a strategy to provide a world class e-infrastructure and High Performance Computing (HPC) capability for the UK.
-It works in partnership with stakeholders across the academic community, industry, government and society.
+The ELC was responsible for developing a strategy to provide a world class e-infrastructure and High Performance Computing (HPC) capability for the UK.
+It worked in partnership with stakeholders across the academic community, industry, government and society.

 The council was established in March 2012 following recommendations from the report ‘A strategic vision for UK e-infrastructure’.

-The council have been involved in government policies, including:
+The council was involved in a number of government policies, including: